example42/puppet-tp/README.md

 ## Yet Another Puppet Abstraction Layer

-Tiny Puppet is Puppet module that can replace or integrate other ([modules](https://github.com/example42/puppet-tpdata/tree/master/data)).
+Tiny Puppet is single Puppet module that manages virtually any [application](https://github.com/example42/puppet-tp/tree/master/data).
+It can replace or integrate existing component application modules.

 It features: